ahmetugsuz/Finland_Bus_Routes/README.md

 - **Developer Focus**: Finland Bus Routes primarily targets developers interested in exploring and understanding real-time bus telemetry data.
 For this developer-focused environment, historical data may not be necessary, making the Cleanup Application a valuable asset.

+#### Configuration <a name="configuration"></a>

+The Cleanup Application is set to perform cleanup every 3 minutes by default, ensuring that the database remains up-to-date without retaining outdated information.
+However, the cleanup interval is configurable to meet specific requirements.

+To customize the Cleanup Application's cleanup interval (e.g., every 24 hours to perform daily cleanup, clearing data from the previous day), follow these steps:

+1. Open the Cleanup Application's configuration file (`cleanup.py`).

+2. Locate the setting (variable inside the code) for the cleanup interval.

+3. Adjust the interval (variable value: `timesheduler`) to the desired value in seconds (e.g., 24 hours = 86,400 seconds or 1 hour = 3,600 seconds).

+4. Save the configuration file.

+5. Rebuild the application as described in the [Building the Application](#getting-started) section.
+If you don't want to rebuild the entire application (which might lead to missing some data), consider building only the `cleanup.py` component.

+By extending the cleanup interval, you can retain bus telemetry data for a full day or even weeks/months, accommodating scenarios where historical data is more relevant.

+This adaptability allows you to strike a balance between maintaining an up-to-the-minute database for development purposes and preserving data for longer durations when needed.

 ### MQTT Telemetry Data Subscription